noiseprotocol/noise_spec/extensions/ext_hybrid_forward_secrecy.md

 Two extra variables are added to the state:

  * `f`: The local ephemeral forward secrecy key pair.
- * `rf`: The remote party's ephemeral forward secrecy key.
+ * `rf`: The remote party's ephemeral forward secrecy public key.

 Both of these variables are instances of the second DH function from the protocol name.
 If the protocol name does not include a second